juji-io/datalevin/doc/rules.md

 be found [here](../benchmarks/math-bench).
 The short summary is that this rule engine is significantly faster.
 For recursive rules in particular, the speedup can be orders of magnitude.

+### LDBC SNB Benchmark

+This industry standard benchmark for graph databases also contains some queries that leverage rules.
+Datalevin is compared favorably with neo4j [here](../benchmarks/LDBC-SNB-bench), particularly those queries that use rules.

 ## Datalog Extensions (WIP)